lukesmurray/use-slate-with-extensions/README.md

 );
 ```

-The next simplest example is to use _useSlateWithExtensions_ as a _controlled component_.
+The next simplest example is to use `useSlateWithExtensions` as a _controlled component_.
-All you need to do is provide a `value` and `onChange` callback similar to any other controlled component.
+All you need to do is provide a `value` and `onChange` callback similar to any other controlled components.
 In this case I'm using a helpful hook `useSlateState` provided by this package to create my `value` and `onChange` callbacks.

 ```tsx